Vegan Guide to Myanmar

 Sanctum Inle Resort

 Inle Lake is a relaxing and serene location to spend a few days.
 We were lucky enough to stay at the incredible Sanctum Inle Resort which provided the perfect base to explore the surrounding area.
 Beautifully appointed rooms and suites, an infinity swimming pool with Inle Lake views and some of the most incredible sunsets we’ve ever seen, all made us not want to leave (ever).

 The food at ‘The Refectory’ was truly first rate with a number of veg and vegan options on the main menu, a set vegan menu upon request and a la carte breakfast where we enjoyed even more tasty vegan food.
 Many of the vegetables come from the on site orgainic vegetable garden and this is apparent in the dishes which are fresh and delicious.

 Here is our detailed review of Sanctum Inle Resort with lots more tantalising vegan food pictures!

 More online Vegan Guides to Myanmar

-We met with Dee from ‘Veggie in Chiang Mai’ during our time in Myanmar and she published this guide called ‘Visiting Myamar as a Vegan’ which is worth checking out and our friends from Mindful Wanderlust published Our Favourite Food in Myanmar on the Vegan Travel website, also, Amelie of Mostly Amelie wrote this 10 Days of Burma post.
+We met with Dee from ‘Veggie in Chiang Mai’ during our time in Myanmar, she’s published this guide, ‘Visiting Myamar as a Vegan’ which is worth checking out.
+Our friends from Mindful Wanderlust published Our Favourite Food in Myanmar on the Vegan Travel website, also, Amélie of Mostly Amélie wrote this helpful 10 Days of Burma post.